yodynetwork/yody/doc/build-freebsd.md

 ```
 ---

-## Building Qtum Core
+## Building Yody Core

 ### 1. Configuration

-There are many ways to configure Qtum Core, here are a few common examples:
+There are many ways to configure Yody Core, here are a few common examples:
 ##### Wallet (BDB + SQlite) Support, No GUI:
 This explicitly enables legacy wallet support and disables the GUI.
 If `sqlite3` is installed, then descriptor wallet support will be built.
 ```bash